napari/napari/docs/tutorials/fundamentals/getting_started.md

 ![image: an empty napari viewer](../assets/tutorials/launch_cli_empty.png)

-Once you have the viewer open you can add images through the `File/Open` dropdown menu or by dragging and dropping images directly on the viewer.
+Once you have the viewer open you can add images through the `File -> Open` dropdown menu or by dragging and dropping images directly on the viewer.
 We currently only support files that can be read with [`skimage.io.imread`](https://scikit-image.org/docs/dev/api/skimage.io.html#skimage.io.imread), such as `tif`, `png`, and `jpg`.
 We plan on adding support for more exotic file types shortly - see [issue #379](https://github.com/napari/napari/issues/379) for discussion.
-You can also create new empty `points`, `shapes`, and `labels` layers using the new layer buttons in the bottom right of the viewer.

 You can also directly load an image into the viewer from the command line by passing the path to the image as an argument as follows